Skip to main content

 Report generation

-The loading time can vary depending on the defined date range and the number of tracked data on the Confluence instance.
+The loading time can vary depending on the defined date range and the amount of tracked data on the Confluence instance.

-Once Viewtracker has collected and sorted the data, it will display the following report.
+• Once Viewtracker has collected and sorted the data, the following report will be displayed:

-Tap the “Change Filters” button to define a new date range, set other filters, or change the sort order.
+Tap the “Change Filters” button to define a new date range, set other filters, change the sort order or define other data fields.
 You will be directed back to the report creation form.

 Hint when using the Content & Usage Report repetitively

-There is a limit of reports that can be created simultaneously.
-This is to avoid negatively impacting performance on Confluence instances with a lot of tracked data.
+There is a limit to the number of reports that can be created simultaneously.
+This is to prevent negatively impacting performance on Confluence instances with large amounts of data.

 Total bar